Are your services free?

 How do the legal advice sessions work?

 - Clients receive initial legal advice about their options, and referrals.
+The advice clinics are operated by volunteer law students and lawyers.

 - In some limited circumstances, depending on client eligibility, our staff lawyers make take clients on, providing ongoing legal help and representation.